SIGACTION(3P) - phpMan

 not be used in the same process to control the same signal.
 The behav-

-ior of reentrant functions, as defined in the DESCRIPTION, is as speci-
+ior of async-signal-safe functions, as defined in their respective

-the statement that reentrant functions may be used in signal-catching
+may be used in signal-catching functions without restrictions.
+Applica-

-In order to prevent errors arising from interrupting non-reentrant
+In order to prevent errors arising from interrupting non-async-signal-

-function calls, applications should protect calls to these functions
+safe function calls, applications should protect calls to these func-

-either by blocking the appropriate signals or through the use of some
+tions either by blocking the appropriate signals or through the use of

-on).
-Note in particular that even the "safe" functions may modify
+so on).
+Note in particular that even the ``safe'' functions may modify

 errno; the signal-catching function, if not executing as an independent